IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

 1. Build your new stack

-    > **Note** In general, Appsody will always try and look in the existing repositories first for stacks, and then in the local cache.
+    > **NOTE** In general, Appsody will always try and look in the existing repositories first for stacks, and then in the local cache.
 For normal stack usage this is exactly what you want - however, when in the process of creating new stacks, by definition, the existing repositories will not yet know about your new stack.
 Hence it is quicker in this situation to tell Appsody to look in the local cache first.
 You can do this by setting the following environment variable: `export APPSODY_PULL_POLICY=IFNOTPRESENT`.

     Before we make any changes, let's go through the steps of building (or *packaging*) a stack, to create a stack image (which is a Docker image) that the Appsody CLI can use to initiate a project using that stack.